spring-io/dataflow.spring.io/content/documentation/pages/2-concepts/3-streams.md

 ---
 path: 'concepts/streams/'
-title: 'What are streams'
+title: 'Streams'
-description: 'Concepts on Streaming pipelines'
+description: 'Architecture of Stream data pipelines'
 ---

 # What are streams